 - Be careful with disposable items.
 When disposing of diapers, tissues and other items that have been contaminated with bodily fluids, wash your hands thoroughly before touching your face.

 - Clean toys and countertops.
 Clean any surfaces that come in contact with children's urine or saliva.

-If you have a compromised immune system, you may benefit from taking antiviral medication to prevent CMV disease.
+If you have weakened immunity, you may benefit from taking antiviral medication to prevent CMV disease.